-CDEC-2188 Internship - Child Development and Early Childhood or Provider Assistant (1) (This is a WECM course number.)
+CDEC 2188 Internship - Child Development and Early Childhood or Provider Assistant (1)

 Concurrent enrollment with CDEC 1321.
 An experience external to the college for an advanced student in a specialized field involving a written agreement between the educational institution and a business or industry.
 Mentored and supervised by a workplace employee, the student achieves objectives that are developed and documented by the college and that are directly related to specific occupational outcomes.
 This may be a paid or unpaid experience.
 This course may be repeated if topics and learning outcomes vary.
 (3 Ext.)